 City Trips and Weekend Getaways in Spain

-Hopefully you just found a great destination for your next short trip.
+Hopefully, you just found a great destination for your next short trip.
 Which cities have you already explored?
 And which one will be your next weekend getaway in Spain?
+Or do you prefer exploring the Spanish hidden gems?